Working in retirement

 Most legislation dealing with the protection of employees does not have an upper age limit.
 So, if you are an older worker, whether full or part-time, you are covered by protective legislation dealing with the following areas:

-If you lose your job and your employer owes you money for arrears of pay, holidays and a number of other items, you may claim this from the Redundancy and Employers' Insolvency Fund.
+If you lose your job and your employer owes you money for arrears of pay, holidays and a number of other items, you may claim this from the Social Insurance Fund.

 Under the Unfair Dismissals Acts, dismissal on the grounds of age is unfair with certain exceptions.
 People who must leave employment when they reach the retirement age stated in their contract may not claim unfair dismissal.